What is an artificial eye?

 For adults, an impression will be taken in most cases.
 For children, an impression is usually not taken initially.
 A thorough examination of the socket and good cooperation is needed for an impression to be successful.
 This is usually not possible with children at the beginning.
 As they get more comfortable in our office and with wearing a prosthesis, an impression can be taken later.
 The process of taking an impression is not uncomfortable and the impression material will set up in about one minute.

 Why do you not show pictures of your patients?

+If you look at our Google reviews you will see that a couple of our clients have posted pictures of themselves.
+We choose not to show pictures on our website because there are many factors that contribute to a symmetrical result, some of which are out of the Ocularist's control.
 The last thing we want to do is for a client to see pictures of our "best results" and maybe be frustrated that their result does not look the same as the "pictures on our website".
-There are many factors that determine the final outcome.
 Rest assured, our goal is to always give our clients the most comfortable and natural looking prosthesis that we can.